njbirk/big_data_bowl_2025/misdirection_analysis/README.md

 - The pre-existing lineset event was not accurate enough, so a method was added to perform lineset detection.
 This method simply analyzes the offenses average speed and their distance from the line of scrimmage (speed is sometimes 0 for all players during the huddle)

 - The `man_in_motion` event was also not accurate for usage as a motion start indicator, so the spline method is used to calculate motion start.
 A slight adjustment was made to find a local jerk maxima rather than the global maximum.
-This is because the global jerk maximum sometimes occurs just after huddle break.
+This is because the global jerk maximum sometimes occurs while the player is changing direction during motion.

 - Motion end event is simply the first frame such that all frames after until the snap the player has 0 speed (or within some low speed threshold).